boilermaker021/kernel/README.md

     * User Data
     * Null Segment
 * Setup IDT structure
-    * Installed one basic handler for all interrupts
+    * Installed the first 32 handlers in the IDT table